wenkaiingermany/NCE_03/Lesson_24.md

 every one of 与of连写必须用every one

 My hair stood on end when I watched in the final episode of the TV drama that the hero, a respectable lawer who had been so kind to everybody, turned out to be a savage murderer.

+### It is all very well for such things to occur in fiction, but in real life it is barely credible.

+It is all very well for ... to ..., but ... it is barely ...
+It is all very well for you to wear pajamas in your own home, but in public it is barely respectable.

+### To varying degrees, we all have secrets which we do not want even our closest friends to learn, but few of us have skeletons in the cupboard.

+to varying degrees

+Racism still exists to varying degrees.
+The water of rivers, lakes and resercoirs was universally polluted to varying degrees.

+closest friend
+intimate friend
+bosom friend
+fair-weather friend

+pen pal / friend
+internet pal / friend

+### The only person I know who has a skeleton in the cupboard is George Carlton, and he is very proud of the fact.

+You're the only person I've ever met who could do it.
+He's the best man I can find who can mend it within an hour.

+be proud of ...
+take pride in ...
+pride oneself on ...

+Much as we may pride ourselves on our good taste, we are no longer free to choose the things we want, for advertising exerts a subtle influence on us.

+### George studied medicine in his youth.
+Instead of becoming a doctor, however, he became a successful writer of detective stories.

+Instead of becoming a doctor, however, Lu Xun became China's foremost modern writer of satirical essays.

+### I once spent an uncomfortable weekend which I shall never forget at his house.

+transferred epithet 移就
+a sad letter
+a lonely night

+### George showed me to the guestroom which, he said, was rarely used.

+show = lead
+Aleko denied taking it and led Dimitri into his back yard.

+### He told me to unpack my things and then come down to dinner.
+unpack my things / belongings
+unpack my suitcase

+### After I had stacked my shirts and underclothes in two empty drawers, I decided to hand one of the two suits I had brought with me in the cupboard.
+I opened the cupboard door and then stood in front of it petrified.
+形容词作主语补足语
+She came home sick.
+Only the good die young.
+Inevitably you arrive at your destination almost exhaused.

+### A skeleton was dangling before my eyes.
+### The sudden movement of the door made it sway slightly and it gave me the impression that it was about to leap out at me.
+give sb. the impression that ...
+have / get the impression that ...
+be under the impression that ...

+Though the crew were at first under the impression that the lost ship had been found, the contents of the chest proved them wrong.

+... and I had / got the impression that it was about to leap out ...
+... and I was under the impression that it was about to leap out ...

+be about to do ... = be on the point of doing ...
+It was on the point of leaping out at me.

+leap
+jump
+bounce
+That's one small step of a man, one giant leap for mankind.

+by leaps and bounds: very quickly

+Your little nephew is growing by leaps and bounds.
+Yes.
+He must be at least three feet tall already.

+### Dropping my suit, I dashed downstairs to tell George.
+This was worse than 'a terrible secret'; this was a real skeleton!
+But George was unsympathetic.
+But George didn't sympathize with me.
+But George had / showed no sympathy for me.

+### 'Oh, that,' he said with a smile as if he were talking about an old friend.
+Don't act as if you were the only pebble on the beach.

+### 'That's Sebastian.
+You forget that I was a medical student once upon a time.'
+medical staff
+medical ethics